Annual Aging with Developmental Disabilities Conference

 "Presenters were very knowledgeable & topics were good!"

 Awards (Allene M. Jackson Award and Dr. John Morley Award)

 The Allene M. Jackson Award, originated in 2003, named after AADD's founding Executive Director, Allene M. Jackson, who led the agency from 1989 to 1995.
 This award is given to a direct care staff who have demonstrated a commitment to excellence in their work with a person or persons who are at least 50 years of age and have a developmental disability.

 2017 marked the 15th anniversary of presenting this award.
 AADD commends our past award winners for their commitment to the field of aging with developmental disabilities.

-If you would like to nominate someone for the 2018 Allene M. Jackson award, please click the link below.
-Return the form to email@example.com or to 2385 Hampton Avenue, St. Louis, MO 63139
+If you would like to nominate someone for the 2019 Allene M. Jackson award, please check back in 2019.

 Below is a list of past awardees:

 - Barbara Linzie 2008